cwood821/posts-to-grid/README.md

 # Future Development
--Refine responsive image integration
+  - Refine responsive image integration
--Add option to choose the featured image size (instead of defaulting to large) -Add a WordPress Admin Settings page
+  - Add option to choose the featured image size (instead of defaulting to large)
+  - Add a WordPress Admin Settings page